ryzxxn/eko/readme.md

 - modify the webhook url with your own url
 - run script
-- 'send me a joke about computers on discord' you could in theory have it send a specific message to a specific webhook url as well (you can pass the args in the query and the llm should handle it )
+- 'send me a joke about computers on discord' you could in theory have it send a specific message to a specific webhook url as well, after modify the function to accept a url in it's argument instead of hard coding it in its function
+(you can pass the args in the query and the llm should handle it )

 ## webscrape using a url